Top Dogs: Unleashing Australia's Favourite Canine Companions

 Studies have shown that they’re in the top 5 most intelligent dog breeds, alongside the likes of German Shepherds and Poodles.
 This means they'll require not just physical, but also mental stimulation.
 Originally a working dog, they'll usually be top of the class with all forms of obedience training - thriving in a stimulating environment.

 These dogs are always up for an adventure, whether it's on the farm, in dog sports, or just a big family outing.
 They are beautiful dogs, and we’ll cheekily label them ‘Aussie’, and claim them as ours!
+Here is our guide on picking the best dog collar for an Aussie Shephard.

 Honourable Mention: Cavoodle (Cavapoo)

-Friendly, affectionate, attention-hogs
+Friendly, affectionate, attention hogs.

 These three adorable siblings wear ST ARGO collars (size Small) in (from left) Ruby Red, Pale Pink, and Lilac.